Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Learning ROCBFs from Expert Demonstrations

 \subsubsection{Guaranteeing that $h(x)$ is a ROCBF}

-The conditions in the previous subsection guarantee that the level-sets of the learned function $h(x)$ satisfy the desired geometric safety properties.
-We now derive conditions that ensure that $h(x)$ is a ROCBF, i.e., that the constraint \eqref{eq:cbf_const_} is also satisfied.
-Note that to verify \eqref{eq:cbf_const_}, it suffices to show that there exists a control law such that $U(y,t)\in K_{\text{ROCBF}}(y,t)$.
-Our approach is to use the control inputs provided by the expert demonstrations.
+Propositions \ref{thm:0} and \ref{cor:1} guarantee that the level-sets of the learned function $h(x)$ satisfy the desired geometric safety properties.
+We now derive conditions that ensure that $h(x)$ is a ROCBF, i.e., that the ROCBF constraint \eqref{eq:cbf_const_} is also satisfied.

-We first show that the $y$ components of $\Zdynamics$ cover the set of admissible output measurements $\mathcal{Y}$ uniformly dense.